Icon of Andrei Rublev. The most famous and mysterious image of God in the history of iconography

 Do you see how many theological layers are hidden in the icon?
 This image is the most complex theological text.
 The icon itself is closer to the book than to the picture.
 It does not illustrate, but symbolically points to something hidden and secret.

 However, the artistic aspect of this icon is incredibly high.
 The fact that the "Trinity" is ranked among the greatest masterpieces of world art is not accidental.
-At the beginning of the XX century restorer Vasily Guryanov found a way to remove a layer of drying oil from darkened icons.
-In 1904, he cleared a small piece of clothing on the "Trinity", and everyone saw Rublev's amazing, piercing blue color.
+At the beginning of the 20th century restorer Vasily Guryanov found a way to remove a layer of drying oil from darkened icons.
+In 1904, he cleared a small fragment of the image of clothes on the "Trinity", and everyone saw Rublev's amazing, piercing blue color.
 People gasped, and an army of pilgrims rushed to the icon.
 The monks were afraid that the ancient image could be spoiled, the icon was closed with a salary and prohibited further work with it.
-Completed the process then started only in 1918 year, unfortunately, when the Lavra was already closed.
-Then there was a very good restoration team under the leadership of Igor Emmanuilovich Grabar.
+We completed the process started then only in 1918 year, unfortunately, when the Lavra was already closed.
+Then there worked a very good restoration team led by Igor Emmanuilovich Grabar.
 When they opened the icon completely, they saw amazing, simply heavenly colors: piercing blue, gold and dark red, almost cherry.
-In places there was still a pinkish hue, and on the clothes there was green.
+In some places there was a pinkish hue, and on the clothes there was green.
 These are the colors of Paradise.
 The icon, through its artistic perfection, is revealed to us by Eden.
 And what is Paradise?
-This is the life of the Holy Trinity, God.
+It is the life of the Holy Trinity, God.
 Where does the Lord call us?
 Not to spiritual comfort, but to the place where there will be unity of man and God.
 Just look at the icon: three angels are sitting.
 They occupy the three sides of the quadrangular throne, but the fourth side is free ...
 It seems to attract us.
 This is the place left for Abraham, whom the Holy Trinity visited then, and the place left for each of us.

 - And whoever approaches the icon, as if becomes the fourth?